Lucifer (Marvel Comics)

-Lucifer is the name of two unrelated fictional characters appearing in American comic books published by Marvel Comics.
+Lucifer is the name of two unrelated characters appearing in American comic books published by Marvel Comics.
 One is an alien supervillain of the X-Men and the other is a villain of Ghost Rider and is referred to as the Prince of Darkness.

 Publication history

-The first Lucifer first appearance was in The X-Men #9 and was created by Stan Lee and Jack Kirby.
+The first Lucifer first appearance was in The X-Men #9 (Jan.
+1965) and was created by Stan Lee and Jack Kirby.
 He is an agent of the Quists, an alien race who are also known as the Arcane.

 Fictional character biography

 Lucifer (Quists)

 An alien, the being known as Lucifer was born on the planet Quistalium, in the Quistraa star system in the Milky Way Galaxy, who had invaded many worlds.
 He first came to Earth as an advance agent for the invasion of Earth by the Arcane (also known as the Quists), and succeeded in placing some humans under hypnotic control, allowing him to take control of a small area.
 This invasion, however, was foiled by the young Charles Xavier (later Professor X, leader of the X-Men).
-In retaliation, Lucifer dropped an enormous stone block on Xavier, leaving his legs paralyzed so that he would need a wheelchair.
+In retaliation, Lucifer dropped an enormous stone block on Xavier, leaving him paraplegic.

 Lucifer made several later attempts to conquer Earth, all foiled by the X-Men or other heroes, although one of his attempts did force the first X-Men team to confront the Avengers due to a misunderstanding.

 Lucifer returned to Earth years after paralyzing Xavier, and battled Professor Xavier once again in the Balkan Mountains, where he revealed a device attached to his heart would set off a bomb if he was killed.
 Lucifer later manipulated the Blob and Unus into framing the X-Men as criminals.
 He revealed how he rendered Xavier a paraplegic years ago.
 He was thwarted by the X-Men who defeated his robot, and teleported from Earth by the Quistalian Supreme one for punishment.

 Lucifer was exiled to an alternate realm known as the "Nameless Dimension".
 There, he somehow used "ionic energy" to give himself superhuman strength and the ability to project force beams from his hands, in addition to his apparently pre-existing telepathic powers.
 He continued to try conquering Earth by using his "dimensional transmitter" to imbue humans with ionic energy and turning them into his minions.
 He first "fused" with Charlie Gray, although Gray fought and defeated Lucifer.
 Lucifer later fused simultaneously with criminal Rafe Michel and Aries of the Zodiac crime cartel.
 Michel and Aries fought Captain America and the Falcon.
 Lucifer became trapped in the "Nameless Dimension" again when both hosts died.
 Lucifer's masters ultimately apparently "terminated" him for his failures, and replaced him with the computer Dominus.